What is Emotional Freedom Techniques (EFT)?

 EFT was developed by Gary Craig, who based his theories on the work carried out by Dr Roger Callahan (a clinical psychologist) over 25 years ago.
 Dr Callahan called his technique Thought Field Therapy (TFT), having discovered that by moving the body’s energy in specific ways, distressing emotions could by eliminated, without the use of drugs or any other invasive means.

-EFT is based on a combination of Chinese medicine, clinical psychology and the body’s energy system.
-By tapping various points at the end of the body’s meridians, problems can be eliminated in a short time, without years of therapy.
+EFT is thus based on a combination of the body’s energy system (based in Chinese medicine) and clinical psychology, or talking therapy.
+By tapping on various points at the end of the body’s meridians, problems can be eliminated in a short time, without years of therapy.

-It is the main technique I use now to help clients achieve what they want as they can use it for themselves too, between and beyond our sessions together.
+It is the main technique I use to help clients achieve what they want, as they can also use it for themselves, between and beyond our sessions together.

 What is Neuro-Linguistic Programming™ (NLP)?

 This refers to the brain and the nervous system and how our experience is received and processed through the five senses: visual (eyes), auditory (ears), kinaesthetic (feeling/touch), olfactory (smell) and gustatory (taste).

 These are the language and non-verbal communication systems through which our neural representations are coded, ordered and given meaning.
 This again includes pictures, sounds, feelings, tastes and smells, but also words (internal dialogue).

 The ability to really discover, utilise and change the programmes we run in our neurological systems (our communication to ourselves and to others) in order to achieve our specific desired outcomes.